Willson Contreras Preview, Player Props: Cardinals vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff ranks 11th in MLB with a collective nine strikeouts per nine innings.
+- The nine strikeouts per nine innings compiled by the Phillies pitching staff ranks 11th in MLB.

-- The Phillies' 3.99 team ERA ranks ninth among all league pitching staffs.
+- The Phillies have a 3.96 team ERA that ranks ninth among all MLB pitching staffs.

-- The Phillies rank 11th in baseball in home runs surrendered (144 total, 1.1 per game).
+- Phillies pitchers combine to rank 11th in baseball in home runs allowed (145 total, 1.1 per game).

-- In his most recent appearance on Sunday, the right-hander tossed seven innings against the Washington Nationals, giving up four earned runs while surrendering seven hits.
+- In his last appearance on Monday, the righty tossed seven innings against the San Francisco Giants, giving up two earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.